-Name: -
+Name:

 Date:

 Permanent Advisor:

-It has been decided by the medical family therapy faculty that the granted an extension of time (beyond the maximum 5 years) to doctoral degree in medical family therapy.
-The faculty has agree additional semester in hopes that this will allow enough time to requirements toward their degree. complete the required to allow this stu rements of the udent an
+It has been decided by the medical family therapy faculty granted an extension of time (beyond the maximum 5 yea doctoral degree in medical family therapy.
+The faculty has additional semester in hopes that this will allow enough tirequirements toward their degree. rs) to complete the require as agreed to allow this stud ements of the dent an

-Should the student not be successful under the terms of this agrestrongly discouraged and are up to the approval of the program
+Should the student not be successful under the terms of the strongly discouraged and are up to the approval of the pro

 Student Signature Date

 Permanent Advisor Signature Date

 Program Director Signature Date